apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 1. How do you import the proxy bundle you just downloaded?
 2. How does Apigee Edge handle API versioning?
+3. Are there administrative APIs to create, update or delete API proxies in Apigee?

 # Summary